ManasaKondaboiena05/Time-Series-Analysis-for-Transportation-DataCamp-Project/README.md

 **- Forecasting & Cost Calculation:**
   Despite the normality issues, the model’s forecasts were used to estimate daily fuel prices, which were then merged with the flight schedule data to compute the total fuel cost for the 2102 season, stored in      total_fuel_spend_2102_dollars.

+**Final Thoughts**

+While the model diagnostics revealed certain limitations, particularly regarding the normality of residuals, the Box-Jenkins process provided a structured and rigorous framework for modeling and forecasting.
+These issues highlight potential areas for further refinement, such as applying transformations (e.g., Box-Cox) or experimenting with alternative model structures.